 More often, closed lows do not become cutoff.
 As a trough digs, it is fairly common for a closed low to pinch off as shown above.
 The closed low remains associated with the trough and moves away with the trough, rather than remaining stationary as cutoff lows often do.
 Here again is the example of a trough digging toward the southwestern United States.
 Notice that this trough forms a closed low as it strengthens.

 The first linked map below shows the 500 mb height pattern for 00Z Thursday, October 28, 2004.
 The two linked maps below that show the corresponding temperature relative to average for Wednesday, October 27 and the precipatation at 28 minutes past 00Z.
 Notice the relatively low temperature and precipitation near the trough and closed low in the western US and the relatively high temperatures near the ridge in the center of the country.
-The area of precipitation in Oklahoma could not be predicted just based on the 500 mb height pattern.
+The area of precipitation in Oklahoma would be difficult to predict just based on the 500 mb height pattern.

 500 mb map for 00Z, Thursday, October 28, 2004